dberman4/XTeam_20/proposal.md

 > ```

 #### 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+#### Name each interface or class and briefly describe its function or purpose.

 * *Main.java* run the program, call the user interface.
 Main class includes a scanner to read input from the user.
 * *UserInterface.java* interact with the user, including determine if the user is a teacher or a student.
 And list all the functions that the user have for them to access.